ibm-cloud-docs/Cloudant/guides/active-active.md

 * [Replications](#replications)
 * [Indexes](#indexes)

-> **Note:** If you implement request rerouting or fail over based on a health test, you might want to incorporate corresponding checks to avoid premature rerouting back to a service instance that is still recovering.
+If you implement request rerouting or fail over based on a health test, you might want to incorporate corresponding checks to avoid premature rerouting back to a service instance that is still recovering.
+{: note}

 ### Replications